Christiane Lüth

-Christiane Lüth (1817–1900), was a Danish-German diarist.
+Christiane Lüth (1817–1900) was a Danish-German diarist.
 She is known for her diary, regarded as a valuable source on the Greek Royal court under King Otto.

 Life

 Lüth was born on Nordsjælland, the daughter of the Danish official Heinr.
 Fr.
 Georg Fischer (1781–1829) and Mette Elisabeth Petersen (1789–1857), and raised in Fredensborg.

 As an adult, Lüth became a governess for a rich family in Holstein.
-In 1838, she married A. H. F. Lüth (1806–1859), a Lutheran German priest from the Duchy of Oldelburg who worked for the same family she worked for.
+In 1838, she married A. H. F. Lüth (1806–1859), a Lutheran German priest from the Duchy of Oldenburg who worked for the same family she worked for.

 Greece

 In 1839, Lüth's spouse was appointed personal chaplain of the queen of Greece, Amalia of Oldenburg, and the couple moved to Greece together with her unmarried sister Johanne ("Hanne") Fischer.
 She and her husband lived at the royal court in Athens from 1839 until May 1852.

 In 1842, her little son Nikolai was used to provide for the smallpox inoculation performed by the royal physician Rosen on the queen, who demanded all her ladies-in-waitings be subjected to it before it was performed on her.

 In 1843, many German soldiers were relieved of their position.
 Lüth described how the Catholic Germans appealed to the king's Catholic chaplain for help while the Protestant Germans appealed to the queen's Lutheran chaplain (Lüth), but both categories expected the king to show solidarity with them because he was German: "... they would much rather remain here, were there was a German King, who in their opinion should see to the need of his [German] countrymen first.
 They simply did not understand his position in this country."

 After the 3 September 1843 Revolution, many of the Germans were sent back to Germany by the king out of concern for the Greek opposition, but the Lüth couple's position was not touched, because the queen's chaplain belonged to the private staff of the royal household and was not on state salary.
 Christiane Lüth wished to return to Denmark, but the queen did not wish to lose her chaplain and did not provide him with a reference, and they remained in Greece for several years longer.